RISE-GmbH/container-jmeter/README.md

 the Dockerfiles that inspired me.   @wilsonmar for contributing detailed instructions.
-Others that tested/reported after version updates. https://github.com/justb4/docker-jmeter was the original source repo
+Others that tested/reported after version updates. https://github.com/justb4/docker-jmeter was the original source repo Inspiration for adding GUI-mode with VNC server from https://github.com/guitarrapc/docker-jmeter-gui/tree/master